Skip to content

 An investigation by Philadelphia newspaper reporters discovered the school had not been complying with internal and state regulations for decades.

-Documentation provided by journalists to the PDH proved that abuse and neglect were consistently covered up and that school staff knew about the rampant physical and sexual abuse.
+Documentation provided by journalists to the PDH proved that abuse and neglect were consistently covered up and that the reform school and the staff knew about the rampant physical and sexual abuse.

 Play Video about reform school closes